 top of page

-The Department of Speech Communication and Theatre Arts (DSCTA) was instituted in 1959 as the Department of Speech and Drama, which dedicated itself to formally teaching, researching, and performing oral communication after the Board of Regents approved its separation from the Department of English (now Department of English and Comparative Literature).
+The Department of Speech Communication and Theatre Arts (DSCTA) was instituted in 1959 as the Department of Speech and Drama.
+After the UP Board of Regents approved its separation from the Department of English (now Department of English and Comparative Literature), it dedicated itself to the systematic teaching, research, and performance of oral communication.

 47437167_1962986270403155_7484059476253736960_n.jpeg